This year marks our 87th year since our post first received its charter!

 Buck-Dubiel Post #101 in

-SOMERS, CT - Wartime veterans of Somers, CT and surrounding areas.
+SOMERS, CT - Active-Duty and Honorably Discharged veterans of Somers, CT and surrounding areas.
 The American Legion is looking to expand an already existing outlet to interface with, and to serve the community.
-The American Legion, the nation’s largest veteran’s organization, is inviting all wartime era veterans in the area to join the American Legion Post 101, in Somers.
+The American Legion, the nation’s largest veteran’s organization, is inviting all honorably discharged veterans or persons presently serving on Active Duty in the area to join the American Legion Post 101, in Somers.

 If you're interested in joining or you'd like to join, send us an email at: info@SomersPost101.org